adobe/aio-cli-plugin-app/README.md

                                        configuration file

   --no-input                           Skip user prompts by setting --no-service-sync and --merge.
 Requires one of
-                                       config_file_path or --global or --workspace-name
+                                       config_file_path or --global or --workspace

   --no-service-sync                    Skip the Service sync prompt and do not attach current Service subscriptions to
                                        the new Workspace